Preeti240/EXamination-System/README.md

 We have provided MCQ questions and final exam which consist of an unquie access code for examination.
 Results will be shown once student completes the exam.

-So, you can simply use this project.

-How to Run this file:
+How to Run this project:

 In DBMS-CP.rar all the files are stored and outside files are for website which we created for our project.